Dushanbe Food Guide: Best Local Restaurants to Try

-Updated October 2023, The Best Restaurants In Dushanbe was written in October 2019
+Updated January 2026, The Best Restaurants In Dushanbe was written in October 2019

 I’ve spent a lot of time in Tajikistan and a fair amount of it in the capital, Dushanbe over the last few years.
-Most tourists that arrive in Tajikistan come in search of epic road trips and mind-blowing trekking, not its modest capital or other small towns.
+Most tourists who arrive in Tajikistan come in search of epic road trips and mind-blowing trekking, not its modest capital or other small towns.

 With that said, many of you will find yourself in Dushanbe, even if only for a day or two to begin an adventure, between others, or are wrapping up one.

 One thing Tajikistan is not known for is its food.
-Which if you’re reading this and you’ve already been in Tajikistan or the greater Central Asian region for a while you’re probably dying for something besides plov (trust me there are more dishes that comprise Tajik cuisine, but they can be tricky to find sometimes).
+Which, if you’re reading this and you’ve already been in Tajikistan or the greater Central Asian region for a while, you’re probably dying for something besides plov (trust me, there are more dishes that comprise Tajik cuisine, but they can be tricky to find sometimes).

 But if you’re researching before your departure, don’t worry, I’ve included a few restaurants in here that serve up good Tajik dishes.